vascoventura/RFIDSchoolSystem/README.md

 # RFIDSchoolSystem

-- Software Engineer Degree Capstone.
+- Software Engineer Degree Capstone Project.

 - Using PHP, C++, HTML, CSS, MySQL Database, I implemented a RFID system turned to teachers and students.
 First, it´s important to know that teachers needs are different than student needs.
 They represent different objects.